NissrineEttayeby/Virtual-Voice-Assistant/README.md

 ![vir3](https://user-images.githubusercontent.com/108592629/235312017-98aaf1d9-aecf-4825-a261-ba2dd44a99d8.png)

-<p style='color: #0000FF'>You have to provide less email security and type your email and password on the code.
+❗ You have to provide less email security and type your email and password on the code.
 So that the assistant can send emails for you.
-In my case, I did not do that, which is why the error occurred while the assistant tried to send the email.</p>
+In my case, I did not do that, which is why the error occurred while the assistant tried to send the email.

 ![image](https://user-images.githubusercontent.com/108592629/235322626-2587b7c2-f686-460b-908f-d2a846a06c00.png)